-Amazon EFS is a fully managed service providing NFS shared file system storage for Linux workloads.
+Amazon EFS is a serverless storage service that provides a fully managed shared file system storage for Linux workloads, without provisioning or managing storage servers.
 Amazon EFS makes it simple to create and configure file systems.
 You don't have to worry about managing file servers or storage, updating hardware, configuring software, or performing backups.
-In seconds, you can create a fully managed file system by using the AWS Management Console, the AWS CLI, or an AWS SDK.
+In seconds, you can create a fully managed file system by using the Amazon Web Services Management Console, the Amazon Web Services CLI, or an Amazon Web Services SDK.

-Amazon EFS offers a Standard and an Infrequent Access storage class.
-The EFS Infrequent Access (EFS IA) storage class is cost-optimized for files accessed less frequently.
-You can start using EFS IA by simply enabling EFS Lifecycle Management for your file system and choosing an age-off policy (14, 30, 60, or 90 days).
-With EFS Lifecycle Management policies enabled, files automatically move from the Standard storage class to the EFS IA storage class, reducing storage costs by up to 91%.
+Amazon EFS offers Standard and One Zone storage classes for both frequently accessed and infrequently accessed files.
+The Standard and One Zone storage classes are performance-optimized to deliver consistent low latencies.
+The Amazon EFS Standard-Infrequent Access (EFS Standard-IA) and Amazon EFS One Zone-Infrequent Access (EFS One Zone-IA) storage classes are cost-optimized for files accessed less frequently.
+You can start saving on your storage costs by simply enabling EFS Lifecycle Management for your file system and choosing an age-off policy (7, 14, 30, 60, or 90 days).
+Additionally, you can also set a policy to automatically move files from the cost-optimized infrequent access storage classes to the performance-optimized storage classes if files are accessed.
+With EFS Lifecycle Management policies enabled, files automatically move between Amazon EFS Standard storage and EFS Standard-IA storage, or between Amazon EFS One Zone storage and EFS One Zone-IA storage, reducing storage costs by up to 91%.

 Amazon EFS is designed to provide the throughput, IOPS, and low latency needed for a broad range of workloads.
 Throughput and IOPS scale as a file system grows and can burst to higher throughput levels for short periods of time to support the unpredictable performance needs of file workloads.
 For the most demanding workloads, Amazon EFS can support performance over 10 GB/sec and over 500,000 IOPS.